How to Brine Pork Shoulder – A Quick and Easy Brining Guide

 This cut of pork is referred in different names.
 Your mother may have called it a pork shoulder when she roasted it for Sunday dinner.
 Your father probably referred to it as a Boston Butt when he grilled it on Saturday afternoon, and you might have heard it called a picnic pork by your fellow smokers, while professional competition cooks call it the money muscle, because when it’s done right, it can yield the user blue ribbons, cash rewards and bragging rights.

 A pork shoulder on its own is a great thing to cook and eat.
-You may ask yourself, what can brining a pork shoulder do?
+You may ask yourself, what can brining do to this meat cut?

 Well, the most important factor to why you should brine a pork shoulder is that it will keep the meat from dehydrating during your cooking process.
 The liquids and salts will make the juices draw out and keep your meat moist while it cooks.

-The second benefit of why you should brine a pork shoulder, is the infusion of the ingredients.
-Brining a pork shoulder with your favorite herbs, seasonings and juices, will subtly enhance your final product.
+The second benefit of brining a pork shoulder, is the infusion of the ingredients.
+Brining it with your favorite herbs, seasonings and juices, will subtly enhance your final product.
 Today we chose bay leaves, and garlic.
 You might rather use chopped ginger and rosemary.
-How you brine a pork shoulder is your opportunity to put your signature on this meal.
+How you decide to brine this cut is your opportunity to put your signature on this meal.

 Even though this cut of pork is called different names, the process of brining it is the same for all of them.
-So, no matter what you call it this section of pork, brining a pork shoulder is the best way to make this cut work to your favor.
+So, no matter what you call this section of pork, brining it is the best way to make this cut work to your favor.
 The key here is to infuse the meat with specific flavors.

-Before telling you step by step how to brine pork shoulder, first you will need to collect a few basic supplies and ingredients required for this guide.
+Before telling you step by step how to do this brine process, first you will need to collect a few basic supplies and ingredients required for this guide.

-Note: When we are done brining the pork shoulder, we will add a rub for the cooking process, but you may not want to add certain things to your brine, such as crushed peppers, paprika or chili powder.
+Note: When we are done with the brining process, we will add a rub for the cooking process, but you may not want to add certain things to your brine, such as crushed peppers, paprika or chili powder.
 Save these for the cooking process.